- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 What is the most durable alternative to dental implants?

 The most durable alternative to a dental implant is a dental bridge.
-As long as the teeth the bridge cements onto are stable, and they are properly cared for, a dental bridge can last many years.
+As long as the teeth the bridge cements onto are stable and adequately cared for, a dental bridge can last many years.

 What is the cheapest alternative to dental implants?

-Other than doing nothing, the cheapest alternative to dental implants is a flipper.
-However, a flipper cannot be used to replace more than one or two teeth.
+Other than no treatment, the cheapest alternative to dental implants is a flipper.
+However, a flipper cannot replace more than one or two teeth.
 If several teeth need to be replaced, the cheapest alternative to dental implants is a partial denture.

 What are the advantages of the implant over alternative solutions?